What Steve Eats

 • 💬 Comments

-When making this recipe, I thought back to my grandmother's lentil and rice soup.
+When making this recipe, I thought back to my grandmother's version.
 I don't have the recipe for her homemade version, though I wonder if she even had a recipe, anyway.
 It could very likely have been from the bag of dried lentils.
 Instead, I thought about how she might include what she already had in the kitchen, and I grabbed tomatoes and greens from my garden, along with ham from the freezer.

 I also thought about the spices she would use.
 She didn't cook with many fresh herbs, and my grandfather wasn't an adventurous eater.
 Yet I remember a bottle of Mrs. Dash seasoning often being on the table.